MutazTB/reading-notes/UnitTest.md

 ---

-We create our unit testing by adding new project in our solution and select (Unit test project) and add reference to the main proect that we need to test code.
+We create our unit testing by adding new project in our solution and select (Unit test project) and add reference to the main proect that we need to test code

 ---

 To learn more [Unit test](https://www.c-sharpcorner.com/article/a-basic-introduction-of-unit-test-for-beginners/)